-A detailed analysis of the branch's potential exposures to COVID-19 was conducted and no direct exposure was identified Consequently, there is no explicit outstanding claims central estimate in addition to run-off loss ratio selection considerations.
+A detailed analysis of the branch's potential exposures to COVID-19 was conducted and no direct exposure was identified.
+Consequently, there is no explicit outstanding claims central estimate.
+Run-off loss ratios also no longer contain any adjustments for COVID-19.
 The company will continue to monitor claims and other related developments to ensure the reserving assumptions remain appropriate.